davidsvaughn/BASO/MODEL.md

 ### Expected Improvement

 How EI  usually works is that, as we acquire new observations $y_o=f(x_o)$, we continually keep track of the maximum score $y^*$ observed so far.
 After every model update step (step 2), we must consider all input points $x_i$ not yet observed as candidates to query for the next observation.
-At each of these points, the current GP posterior yields a marginal posterior mean $μ_i$ and variance $\sigma^2_i$
+At each of these points, the current GP posterior yields a marginal posterior mean $μ_i$ and standard deviation $\sigma_i$.

 These parameters define a probability distribution over all possible values $f(x_i)$ the objective function might assume at $x_i$.
 Using these marginal distributions, we can compute, for each candidate input $x_i$, the *expected value* of the amount that $f(x_i)$ will improve over the current $y^*$: